ttumeh/fohmd5/README.md

 ### Syntax

-`fohmd5.py path/to/hash.txt -a ATTACK TYPE -d path/to/dictionary.txt`
+`fohmd5.py path/to/hash.txt -a dict -d path/to/dictionary.txt`

+`fohmd5.py path/to/hash.txt -a brute`

 ## Options
 ### Attack types